 FAMILY.
 We believe that when you adopt a dog, a family is created.
 Through events and social media outreach, we’ve created a community-wide connection between Family Dog supporters, adopters, volunteers and canine alumni.
 Together, we advocate for greater public awareness about responsible dog ownership and celebrate the connection and love that rescue dogs so openly give.

 Family Dog Rescue was founded in 2010 by Angela Padilla, a young mom battling breast cancer.
 As a grassroots-grown, 501c3 dog rescue organization, we save over 1,000 dogs per year from certain euthanasia and place them with loving families.
 We sponsor Loup Garou Rescue and the Kern Project, and have been visited or featured by The Discovery Channel, The Huffington Post, PayPal, Martha Stewart Living, Uber, Instagram, Iam Somerhalder Foundation, and Chicken Soup for the Soul.

 We receive support from Friends of San Francisco Animal Care & Control, PetCo, Maddie’s Fund, and many local Bay Area businesses.
 Family Dog was named as one of “San Francisco’s Favorite Charities” by 7×7 Magazine in 2014.
-We’re grateful to have an excellent rating on Yelp and Facebook, as well as a strong community throughout California, the United States, Mexico, Guatemala and beyond.
+We’re grateful to have a strong community throughout California, the United States, Mexico, Guatemala and beyond.